[ Printer Friendly Version ] [ Report Abuse ]

-When her brother stole her underwear and hung it in the Great Hall, instead of raging like a maniac she laughed, whole-heartedly laughed.
-And then everyone at lunch started laughing with her including the professors.
-Gaby told me there was this time that one of their cousins told James that Aaliyah had a crush on him.
-Later Aaliyah found out and merely said, “I only like James as a friend and if you don’t believe that, that is your problem, not mine.”
+When her brother stole her underwear and hung it in the Great Hall, instead of raging like a maniac she laughed, wholeheartedly laughed.
+And then everyone at lunch started laughing with her, including the professors.
+Gabby told me there was this time that one of their cousins told James that Aaliyah had a crush on him.
+Later, Aaliyah found out and merely said, “I only like James as a friend and if you don’t believe that, that is your problem, not mine.”

-A part of everyone wants to be pissed off or enraged with fury because then they could blame all their problems on somebody else, excluding her that is.
+A part of everyone wants to be pissed off or enraged with fury, because then they could blame all their problems on somebody else, excluding her that is.
 It’s like her life goal is to avoid chaos or be Buddha (Aunt Hermione said he was a Muggle who believed in meditation and peace, I think) or something.
-Don’t ask how I know this considering I didn’t and still don’t know how.
+Don’t ask me how I know this considering I didn’t and still don’t know the answer to that question.
 It is a prediction, my prediction.
 Testing if it is right is a whole other matter.

 “What was that?”
 I inquire innocently.